Loom vs Capme - The Best Loom Alternative

 per user, per month (billed annually)

-Important: Cost breakdown for a 10-person team (as of October 2025): Loom Business = $1,800/year.
+Cost breakdown for a 10person team (as of November 2025): Loom Business = $1,800/year.
 Capme is currently free during beta.
 Future pricing will be announced.

 Total Cost of Ownership Analysis